-Utility costs for the year ended December 31, 2015 amounted to \$8.5 million or 10.3% of revenue compared to \$7.1 million or 10.9% of revenue for the year ended December 31, 2014.
-As a percentage of operating revenues and on a per suite basis, utility costs have decreased over last year.
+Utility costs for the year ended December 31, 2016 amounted to \$10.1 million or 10.3% of revenue compared to \$8.5 million or 10.3% of revenue for the year ended December 31, 2015.
+As a percentage of operating revenues and on a per suite basis, utility costs have remained the same over last year.

-Across the entire portfolio, the hydro sub-metering initiative reduced electricity costs by \$0.9 million, or 9.6% of total utility costs for the year.
-At December 31, 2015, the REIT had 5,579 suites that had the capability to submeter hydro in order to recover the cost.
-Of the submetered suites, 4,057 suites were on hydro extra leases whereby the REIT was able to recover the cost.
-This represents approximately 73% of the submetered suites or approximately 48% of the total portfolio.
-The REIT currently plans to continue to roll out the submetering capability to another 1,378 suites in the current portfolio to bring the total submetered units to 6,957, or approximately 83% of the current portfolio.
+Across the entire portfolio, the hydro sub-metering initiative reduced electricity costs by 21.7%, or \$1.4 million for the year.
+At December 31, 2016, the REIT had 6,821 suites that had the infrastructure in place to submeter hydro in order to recover the cost.
+Of the 6,821 suites that have the infrastructure in place, 4,681 suites were on hydro extra leases whereby the REIT is recovering the cost from the tenant.
+This represents approximately 69% of the submetered suites or approximately 58% of the total portfolio.
+The REIT currently has submetering in place for approximately 85% of the suites within the portfolio and plans on continuing to roll this program out to new properties as they are acquired.